 First up is a nail polish evaluation.
-There are three common and toxic chemicals that are used in nail polish that you should avoid.
+There are three common and toxic chemicals used in nail polish that you should avoid.

 Toluene – Often used in paint thinner, toluene is a volatile, flammable toxin rapidly absorbed after inhalation and is also absorbed through the skin.

 Formaldehyde – known to cause cancer in rats and classified as a human carcinogen by the Environmental Protection Agency (EPA)